woodrow73/brainfuckcompiler/README.md

 # brainfuckcompiler
 An interface for editing, compiling, loading and saving brainfuck files.

-The config file also enables one to adjust the following settings: root brainfuck folder path: null text area font size: 14 number indexes in memory (note indexes wrap, doing < at 0 moves pointer to max index): 3200
+The config file also enables one to adjust the following settings:\n root brainfuck folder path: null text area font size: 14 number indexes in memory (note indexes wrap, doing < at 0 moves pointer to max index): 3200